State to reject AHS renovation funding request

-ANDOVER — The state has apparently rejected the town's request for help paying for renovations at the high school, Superintendent Sheldon Berman told the School Committee Thursday night.
+The state has apparently rejected the town’s request for help paying for renovations at the high school, Superintendent Sheldon Berman told the School Committee last week.

-Berman said that although it's not official yet, he is not optimistic that the Mass.
-School Building Authority (MSBA) will approve the town's request.
+Berman said that although it’s not official yet, he is not optimistic that the Massachusetts School Building Authority will approve the town’s request.

-The board meets next week where it will vote on which projects to accept.
-Berman said that usually, districts get an invitation well in advance if they are going to receive funding.
+The board meets next week when it will vote on which projects to accept.
+Berman said usually districts get an invitation well in advance if they are going to receive funding.

 If, as expected, the MSBA fails to fund the high school project, it will be the seventh time since 2010, Berman said.

-"It's very disappointing," he said Thursday night.
-"It's an issue the full committee will have to address.
-Do we go back and apply again?"
+“It’s very disappointing,” he said.
+“It’s an issue the full committee will have to address.
+Do we go back and apply again?”

 School Committee member Shannon Scully called it “incredibly disappointing news,” adding, however, that “we put our best foot forward.”